 '''

 (struct module-variable zo (modidx sym pos phase)

 #:extra-constructor-name make-module-variable

 #:prefab)

 modidx : module-path-index?

 sym : symbol?

 pos : exact-integer?

-phase : (or/c 0 1)
+phase : exact-nonnegative-integer?

 '''

 Represents a top-level variable, and used only in a prefix.
 The pos may record the variable's offset within its module, or it can be -1 if the variable is always located by name.
 The phase indicates the phase level of the definition within its module.